 Inheritance can be a complex issue to navigate during divorce proceedings.
 Will one spouse be entitled to proceeds from the inheritance of the other spouse?
 There’s rarely a simple answer.
-Many assume that with a will in place, ownership of proceeds of inheritance is iron clad, but this isn’t always the case.
+Many assume that with a will in place, ownership of proceeds of inheritance is ironclad, but this isn’t always the case.

 Keeping an inheritance separate and distinct from other marital assets can become very important to some.
 Many become more protective of inheritance funds in a second or subsequent marriage, or with the desire to have the money follow direct lineage, or when following a strict interpretation of the wishes of the will.
 These and other motivations can all factor into the reasons for wanting to keep those assets separate.

 The best course of action is to place any monies received through inheritance, and any interest those funds generate, into separate and distinct accounts.
 Keeping the money separate and distinct will make it easier to track and distinguish from any other assets during divorce settlement.

-For example, if a portion of an inheritance was used to pay down a loan or mortgage, it can be argued that the inheritance has become joint property.
+For example, if a portion of the inheritance was used to pay down a loan or mortgage, it can be argued that the inheritance has become joint property.

 Timelines may impact the status of an inheritance.
 Was the inheritance received before the marriage, or during the marriage?
 Inheritance received during the marriage may be counted as net family property, while inheritance received before the marriage likely will not.
-A knowledgeable family law lawyer can explain the ramification of both on the likelihood of inheritance retention.
+A knowledgeable family law lawyer can explain the ramifications of both on the likelihood of inheritance retention.

 A marriage contract, sometimes referred to as a prenuptial agreement, can help to establish a more structured separation of funds and assets during a divorce.

-To speak with an experienced Windsor family law lawyer about divorce and specifically how inheritance will be treated during a divorce, call 519-973-1500 or contact us online.
+To speak with an experienced Windsor family law lawyer about divorce and specifically how inheritance will be treated during a divorce, call 519.973.1500, or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.